The Toom Interface Via Coupling: Abstract

 \section{Abstract}

-We consider a one dimensional interacting particle system which describes the effective interface dynamics of the two dimensional Toom model at low temperature and noise.
+We consider a one dimensional interacting particle system which describes the effective interface dynamics of the two dimensional Toom model at low noise.
 We prove a number of basic properties of this model.
-First we consider the dynamics on a half open finite interval $[1, N)$, bounding the mixing time from above by $2N$.
+First we consider the dynamics on a finite interval $[1, N)$ and bound the mixing time from above by $2N$.
 Then we consider the model defined on the integers.
-Due to infinite range interaction, this is a non-Feller process that we can define starting from product Bernoulli measures with density $p \in (0, 1)$, but not from arbitrary measures.
-We show, under a modest technical condition, that the only possible invariant measures are those product Bernoulli measures.
-We further show that the unique stationary measure on $[-k, \infty)$ converges weakly to a product Bernoulli measure on $\Z$ as $k \rightarrow \infty$.
+Because the interaction range of the rates and the jump sizes can be arbitrarily large, this is a non-Feller process.
+As such, we can define the process starting from product Bernoulli measures with density $p \in (0, 1)$, but not from arbitrary measures.
+We show that the only possible invariant measures are those product Bernoulli measures, under a modest technical condition.
+We further show that the unique stationary measure on $[0, \infty)$ converges to i.i.d.\ Bernoulli variables when viewed far from 0.